STAND. COM. REP. NO. 562

 State of Hawaii

-Your Committee on Commerce, Consumer Protection, and Health, to which was referred S.B.
-No. 1244 entitled:
+Your Committee on Government Operations, to which was referred S.B.
+No. 1204 entitled:

-"A BILL FOR AN ACT RELATING TO THE SALE OF TOBACCO PRODUCTS,"
+"A BILL FOR AN ACT RELATING TO TAX APPEALS,"

 begs leave to report as follows:

-Your Committee received testimony in support of this measure from the Department of Health, Hawai‘i Public Health Institute, Black Lava Vape, Blue Zones Project, Ho‘omanapono Political Action Committee, and six individuals.
-Your Committee received testimony in opposition to this measure from Retail Merchants of Hawaii, Hawaii Smokers Alliance, and twenty-four individuals.
-Your Committee received comments on this measure from the Department of the Attorney General.
+Your Committee received testimony in support of this measure from the Department of Taxation.
+Your Committee received comments on this measure from the Office of Information Practices.

 Your Committee has amended this measure by:

-As affirmed by the record of votes of the members of your Committee on Commerce, Consumer Protection, and Health that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
-No. 1244, as amended herein, and recommends that it pass Second Reading in the form attached hereto as S.B.
-No. 1244, S.D.
-1, and be referred to your Committee on Judiciary.
+As affirmed by the record of votes of the members of your Committee on Government Operations that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
+No. 1204, as amended herein, and recommends that it pass Second Reading in the form attached hereto as S.B.
+No. 1204, S.D.
+1, and be referred to your Committees on Ways and Means and Judiciary.